 The tires have a tread pattern ideal for pavement or light trail riding.
-They even took me through snow and soft thawing ground without any trouble, though the bike isn’t really designed for serious off-roading.
+They even took me through snow and soft thawing ground without any trouble.

-The seat is comfortable and with rear suspension there’s little need to add additional suspension.
+With the comfortable ride there’s little need to add additional suspension.
 You might prefer a wider seat or a just a different style depending upon your taste, but I found the seat just fine for me.

-The front light is integrated and runs from the bike’s battery.
+The front light runs from bike’s battery, so there’s no need to worry about additional batteries.
 It’s quite bright and will make the bike more visible to drivers.
 There’s no rear light and instead just a reflector but there are many cheap LED lights available on Amazon and elsewhere that are easy to attach.